ornladios/ADIOS2/docs/user_guide/source/api/adios.rst

 This function returns a reference to an existing IO class object that lives inside the ADIOS object that created it.
 The ioName identifier input must be unique for each IO.
 Trying to declare an IO object with the same name twice will throw an exception if the debugMode is on in the ADIOS object constructor.
+IO names are used to identify IO components in the runtime configuration file, `ref:Runtime Configuration Files`

 As shown in the diagram below, each resulting IO object is self-managed and independent, thus providing an adaptable way to perform different kinds of I/O operations.
 Users must be careful not to create conflicts between system level unique I/O identifiers: file names, IP address and port, MPI Send/Receive message rank and tag, etc.